 Monday, March 24, 2025

-The King's Special Counsel
+Tetzaveh: The King's Special Counsel

 First, clothing.
-A minister wears the uniform of his office: the general stands in full regalia, medals polished to a blinding shine; the admiral is a walking display of gold braid and epaulettes; the chief justice, draped in solemn black, looks as though he was born frowning.
-The king's counsel, by contrast, wears a plain suit.
-No medals, no insignia, no grand display.
-He could be mistaken for a clerk.
-He often is.
+A minister wears the uniform of his office: the general, gleaming in full regalia, medals polished to a blinding shine; the admiral, a walking display of gold braid and epaulettes; the chief surgeon, donned in white coat and stethoscope; the chief justice, draped in solemn black, looking as though he was born frowning.

 Second, access.
-Ministers come when summoned—when there’s a war to fight, laws to pass, taxes to squeeze.
+Ministers come when summoned: when there’s a war to fight, laws to pass, taxes to squeeze.
 But the counsel?
 He comes and goes as he pleases.
 He is never called for, because he is always there.
 If he sees the king about to do something spectacularly foolish, he doesn’t wait for an invitation.
 He clears his throat and says, “Majesty, perhaps a word.”

 Moses’ Simple White Cloak